lupyuen/lupyuen.github.io/src/ci6.md

 __But for Nuttx Maintainers:__ Compiling NuttX Locally might not always work!

-We might miss out some toolchains and fail the build.
+We might miss out some toolchains and fail the build: __Arm, RISC-V, Xtensa, x86_64, ...__

 # The Docker Way